 - Confidential informants

-.
-Employees Shall Upload Recorded Video and Deposit Equipment Before Going Out of Service
+11. Employees Shall Initiate Upload of Recorded Video and Deposit Equipment Before Going Out of Service

-mployees will upload recorded video according to the training guidelines.
+Before going out of service, employees will initiate upload of recorded video according to the training guidelines.
 If this is not completed before the end of shift, employees will notify a supervisor.

 Each precinct will create a portable microphone collection point.
 At the end of shift, employees will deposit their microphones at the collection point for recharging.